spookyfirehorse/raspberrypi-camera-stream/README.md

 # may it works with aac free codec also --audio-codec aac

-# all this exaples running for 24h stable sync

 # test rpi3 z2w armhf 24h stable av sync